anton-schwarberg/EnVision/README.md

 This university project simulated a real-world business case.
 It began by identifying a problem, substantiating it with relevant literature, and ultimately solving it using data science methods.
 This project was done in April and Mai 2024.
 ## 1. Problem
 ### 1.1 Background
 Buildings in the EU account for 36% of greenhouse gas emissions and 40% of energy consumption.
 In Germany, residential housing alone contributes to 15% of total national emissions (Statista, 2024).
-To meet its climate targets, such as 65% GHG reduction by 2030 and net, zero by 2045-the government promotes energy-efficient refurbishments, supported by mandatory energy consultations.
+To meet its climate targets, such as 65% GHG reduction by 2030 and net, zero by 2045, the government promotes energy-efficient refurbishments, supported by mandatory energy consultations (European Parliament, 2024).

 The role of energy consultants is therefore critical in guiding homeowners through sustainable renovations.
 Demand for such services is rising, with over 280,000 energy consultations in 2022 and a 25% annual increase in certified consultants.

 ### 1.2 Problem Spotlight
 Despite growing demand, energy consultants face persistent challenges in acquiring and retaining clients.
 Two key barriers are ineffective Customer Relationship Management (CRM) and limited marketing and managerial skills.
 The absence of these capabilities can significantly hinder business success and, in competitive markets, even lead to failure (Radipere & Scheers, 2014).
-Additionally, customer acquisition is notably time-consuming: based on our interviews, consultants spend an average of 3 out of 13 total hours per consultation,nearly one quarter of their time, solely on acquiring clients.
+Additionally, customer acquisition is very time-consuming: based on our interviews, consultants spend an average of 3 out of 13 total hours per consultation, nearly one quarter of their valuable time, solely on acquiring clients.
+This is time that could otherwise be used performing the consulting service.
 ## 2. Solution & Objectives
 The goal of this project was to develop machine learning models that support energy consultants in optimizing their sales and marketing strategies.
 Specifically, we pursued two objectives:
 1. Identify target customer profiles using unsupervised learning (k-means clustering) to uncover shared characteristics among homeowners who are likely to book an energy consultation.
 These insights can inform the development of tailored marketing campaigns aligned with the preferences of each customer segment.